 A healthy plant-based diet also contributes to a healthy vascular system and good blood flow, which also helps move toxins out of your body, Dr. Rawls adds.
 Bottom line: “What we eat influences aging down to the cellular level, as well as our ability to flush out toxins.”

 2. Try Detoxifying Herbs and Natural Ingredients

-“Everyone wants one simple detox product, but most of what’s available cause only a laxative effect,” Dr. Rawls says.
+“Everyone wants one simple detox product, but most of what’s available causes only a laxative effect,” Dr. Rawls says.
 “When people get constipated, they build up loads of bad bacteria in their gut, and when they get rid of it, they feel better.
 But those products are not actually helping remove toxins.”

 He also points to herbs that support healthy liver function, which is highly involved in processing toxins so your body can remove them.
 “Herbs like milk thistle and burdock root, as well as andrographis are at the top of the list because they help protect liver cells,” Dr. Rawls says.
-Milk thistle, for example, contains a potent antioxidant compound that has been shown beneficial in liver disease, as well as for protecting against liver toxins and reducing liver inflammation, according to a review in Lancet Oncology.
+Milk thistle, for example, contains a potent antioxidant compound that has been shown to be beneficial in liver disease, as well as for protecting against liver toxins and reducing liver inflammation, according to a review in Lancet Oncology.

 Berberine and other bitter herbs that support healthy digestion also help your body detox and support healthy aging.
 They work by ensuring proper removal of toxins through stools, plus promote healthy, balanced gut flora.
 And a healthy balance of gut bugs means a strong immune system — upwards of 70% of our immune system lives in our gut — which helps strengthen your defenses against disease.